A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Datasets

 \subsubsection{Dataset Programming Language}

 Commonly used vulnerability datasets are heavily biased towards \ccpp, as shown in Table~\ref{tab:datasets2}.
-This bias reflects the widespread use of these languages in technological infrastructure.
+While this bias reflects the prevalence of these languages in technological infrastructure, it creates a significant imbalance, as vulnerability patterns are intrinsically linked to the programming language.
+Qian et al.~\cite{qianSoftwareVulnerabilityAnalysis2025a} highlight that unmanaged languages such as \ccpp\, are prone to memory safety violations (e.g., buffer overflows), whereas managed languages such as JavaScript or Python frequently suffer from logic bugs.
+In a comparative analysis of interpreted languages (Java, JavaScript, Python, and Ruby), Ruohonen~\cite{ruohonenSimilaritiesSoftwareVulnerabilities2021} observes that while certain weaknesses such as cross-site scripting and input validation errors are ubiquitous across all ecosystems, language-specific trends emerge.
+For instance, cryptographic issues were found to be prevalent in JavaScript but significantly less common in Java or Python~\cite{ruohonenSimilaritiesSoftwareVulnerabilities2021}.
+Consequently, the predominance of \ccpp\, risks over-optimizing models for memory safety violations while potentially neglecting the distinct vulnerability landscapes of modern web languages.

 Fewer datasets cover multiple programming languages, i.e., SARD, CVEfixes, CrossVul, and CleanVul; however, they are not represented in the same share.
 Recent studies have begun constructing datasets for less covered languages, e.g., Python~\cite{ozturkNewTricksOld2023} and Rust~\cite{luoHALURustExploitingHallucinations2025}, contributing to broader language diversity in vulnerability research.